estuary/flow/site/docs/concepts/captures.md

     # Required, type: array
     bindings:
       - # The target collection to capture into.
-        # This may be defined in a separate, imported catalog source file.
+        # This may be defined in a separate, imported specification file.
         # Required, type: string
         target: acmeCo/example/collection